AlbertoCasasOrtiz/XR-FaceMask-EmoClass/README.md

 ## Citation

-> A. Casas-Ortiz, J. Echeverria, N. Jimenez-Tellez, y O. C. Santos, “Exploring the Impact of Partial Occlusion on Emotion Classifi-cation from Facial Expressions: A Comparative Study of XR Headsets and Face Masks”, 2023.
+> A. Casas-Ortiz, J. Echeverria, N. Jimenez-Tellez, y O. C. Santos, “Exploring the Impact of Partial Occlusion on Emotion Classification from Facial Expressions: A Comparative Study of XR Headsets and Face Masks”, 2023.